anhcnt197vn/auto-generate-graphql/README.md

 # auto-generate-graphql
-Demo for auto generate graphql for backend and frontend using nestjs and reactjs.
+:tada: Demo auto generate graphql for backend and frontend using nestjs and reactjs.